nephio-project/test-infra/e2e/provision/playbooks/roles/install/README.md

 # Install

-This ansible installs Nephio services on a target cluster.
+This role installs Nephio services on a target cluster.

 ## Requirements